Indian stocks suffer worst day in 4-1/2 years on virus panic, oil price crash

 The global selloff also hit other markets in South Asia.

-Pakistan’s Karachi Stock Exchange benchmark 100-share index .KSE was down 3.3%, while the Pakistani rupee fell to 156 rupees to a dollar, its lowest level in six months, according to the Exchange Companies Association of Pakistan.
+Pakistan’s Karachi Stock Exchange benchmark 100-share index was down 3.3%, while the Pakistani rupee fell to 156 rupees to a dollar, its lowest level in six months, according to the Exchange Companies Association of Pakistan.

 Sri Lankan markets were shut on Monday for a holiday.